 Obviously, given all the technological advances since the original was invented, the modern Classic line has improved intonation and consistency.

 The entire Classic line of strings shares the same medium tension trebles.
-So what’s with the color labels of Red and Blue and so on that get tagged on to the Classic variant?
-This has mostly to do with the tension of the bass strings.
+So what’s with the color labels of Red, Blue, Black and Gold that get tagged on to the Classic variant?
+This has to do with the tension of the bass strings.

 The Augustine Classic Blue set of classical guitar strings, for instance, pairs the normal tension trebles with high tension bass strings.
 The Classic Black set pairs the same trebles with low tension bass strings.
 Here’s the brief description of these sub-variants for your easy reference: